S tier |

 Asian pears are pretty much the same texture as western pears, but with one extremely minor drawback: the shape.
 I love holding a pear in one hand and hacking pieces off with my teeth.
 It's cathardic, I am a wild boar eating tubers in the woods.
 It's nice and round where your palm is, but the length is just so that it your fingers can wrap around.
 Asian pears are very wide and squat, kinda like if you scaled up an apple.
 Because of this, one-handing an asian pear doesn't really feel the same, the shape really lends it self to being eaten as wedges.
 Two-handing any fruit makes me feel like a sickly child too weak to hold a meal, so that's also out of the picture.
 It's just an uncomfortable experience for about 4 bites, and it bothers me ever so.

 Obtaining an asian pear is a side quest (at least for me in the US).
-If I wanted to get an asian pear, I would need to go to an asian super market like H-mart, which if you've never been to such a place, let me just say it's an experience (imagine the buiest city you've been to but it's a super market).
+If I wanted to get an asian pear, I would need to go to an asian super market like H-mart, which if you've never been to such a place, let me just say it's an experience (imagine the busiest highway you've been to but it's mario kart, 150cc and you're toad).
 That aside, once in the asian super market, I would need need to:

 1: Find the asian pears in the (usually) massive fruit section